ddeverse/ddeverse-pep-project/readme.md

    Launch the `Main.java` file.
 The server will start on `http://localhost:8080`.

 4. **Database setup:**
-   The `ConnectionUtil` class automatically runs the `schema.sql` script located in `src/main/resources` to initialize the schema.
+   The `ConnectionUtil` class automatically runs the `SocialMedia.sql` script located in `src/main/resources` to initialize the schema.

 ---